 The diagnostic and initial therapeutic approach to patients with clinically significant (ie, the passage of more than a scant amount of blood) acute upper GI bleeding will be reviewed here.
-This approach is consistent with a multidisciplinary international consensus statement updated in 2010, a 2012 guideline issued by the American Society for Gastrointestinal Endoscopy, and a 2012 guideline issued by the American College of Gastroenterology [1-4].
+This approach is consistent with a multidisciplinary international consensus statement updated in 2010, a 2012 guideline issued by the American Society for Gastrointestinal Endoscopy, a 2012 guideline issued by the American College of Gastroenterology, and a 2015 guideline issued by the European Society of Gastrointestinal Endoscopy [1-5].
 The causes of upper GI bleeding, the endoscopic management of acute upper GI bleeding, and the management of active variceal hemorrhage are discussed separately.
-(See "Major causes of upper gastrointestinal bleeding in adults" and "Uncommon causes of upper gastrointestinal bleeding in adults" and "Overview of the treatment of bleeding peptic ulcers" and "General principles of the management of variceal hemorrhage" and "Treatment of active variceal hemorrhage".)
+(See "Causes of upper gastrointestinal bleeding in adults" and "Overview of the treatment of bleeding peptic ulcers" and "General principles of the management of variceal hemorrhage" and "Methods to achieve hemostasis in patients with acute variceal hemorrhage".)

-INITIAL EVALUATION — The initial evaluation of a patient with a suspected clinically significant acute upper GI bleed includes a history, physical examination, laboratory tests, and in some cases, nasogastric lavage.
+INITIAL EVALUATION — The initial evaluation of a patient with a suspected clinically significant acute upper GI bleed includes a history, physical examination, laboratory tests, and in some cases, nasogastric lavage (see 'Nasogastric lavage' below).
 The goal of the evaluation is to assess the severity of the bleed, identify potential sources of the bleed, and determine if there are conditions present that may affect subsequent management.
 The information gathered as part of the initial evaluation is used to guide decisions regarding triage, resuscitation, empiric medical therapy, and diagnostic testing.

 Factors that are predictive of a bleed coming from an upper GI source identified in a meta-analysis included a patient-reported history of melena (likelihood ratio [LR] 5.1-5.9), melenic stool on examination (LR 25), blood or coffee grounds detected during nasogastric lavage (LR 9.6), and a ratio of blood urea nitrogen to serum creatinine greater than 30 (LR 7.5) .
 On the other hand, the presence of blood clots in the stool made an upper GI source less likely (LR 0.05).
 Factors associated with severe bleeding included red blood detected during nasogastric lavage (LR 3.1), tachycardia (LR 4.9), or a hemoglobin level of less than 8 g/dL (LR 4.5-6.2).